ioBroker/ioBroker.docs/docs/en/admin/log.md

 ### 4 - message
 The respective message is displayed in this column, provided it fits into the column.
 The rest will be cut off.
 With mouse-over you can still see the whole message.
-To post in the forum, please download the log and copy the message out there.
+To post in the forum, please download the log and copy the message out of there.